StevensXu/NovelReel/README.md

     </td>
   </tr>
 </table>

-## Roadmap

-- [ ] Novel parsing and knowledge base
-- [ ] Screenplay and storyboard generation
-- [ ] Character consistency pipeline
-- [ ] Voice and audio generation
-- [ ] Automated video editing
-- [ ] Web interface and local deployment

-## Contributing

-NovelReel is at an early stage.
-Issues, ideas, documentation improvements, model integrations, and pull requests are welcome.

-## License

 This project will be released under an open-source license.
 Please verify that you have permission to use any source novel, generated media, voices, music, and third-party models included in your production.